NathanielInman/jugs/README.md

   to Yeoman.
 - [Webpack][8] has been an instrumental boost in productivity and clean code, allowing the the use of the ES2015 module system.
-- Though [Jade][2] has been seen predominately as a server-side helper for templating, I find it incredibly helpful on front-end projects where I'm using a build system anyways, as the syntax is far easier to read and reduces duplication of segments with partials.
+- Though [Pug][2] (formerly Jade,) has been seen predominately as a server-side helper for templating, I find it incredibly helpful on front-end projects where I'm using a build system anyways, as the syntax is far easier to read and reduces duplication of segments with partials.
 - From css to less to sass to [Stylus][3], it's been a long road with css pre-processors, but I finally found one that lets me drop all the redundant syntax and focus more on the design.
 I love my curly brace languages, but personally think that it gets in-between